RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 ## Minimal Viable Solution: ACE Skills Session Inspector

 ### Purpose
-Provide a fast, inspectable view of Claude Agent SDK skill loops that is more informative than raw terminal logs.
+Provide a fast, inspectable view of OpenAI Agents SDK skill loops that is more informative than raw terminal logs.
 The inspector highlights tool invocations, slash commands, and subagent hops within an ACE trajectory so curators can replay decisions and extract deltas efficiently.

 ### User Experience Overview
 1. **Launch** the inspector with a single command (`python -m ace.tools.skills_inspector transcript.jsonl`).